apdevelop/tile-map-service/README.md

 and tile service with demo page will be available on http://localhost:5000/ address; to enable remote calls allow connections to this port in firewall settings.

 ### TODOs
-* Better implementation of MBTiles specifications.
+* Full implementation of MBTiles specification.
 * Support for more formats (vector tiles) and coordinate systems.
-* Include test dataset created from free data.
+* Include test dataset(s) created from free data.
-* Use some new C# 9 language features.
+* Compare with reference implementations.
+* Integration / end-to-end tests.
+* HTTP tile source.
 * Extended diagnostics and logging.
-* Test in various environments.
 * Performance tests.
 * Live demo.